devbarba/ze-delivery-backend-challenge/README.md

 Integration tests and unit tests were carried out:

-To run the integration tests run the following command:
-`yarn testIntegration`

-To run the unit tests run the following command:
+To run the tests run the following command:
-`yarn testUnit`
+`yarn test`

 ## Author